OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 KVM
 ========================
-Cgroups version is obtained by the monitor probes.
+- Cgroups version is obtained by the monitor probes.
 The ``shares`` assigned to each VM is computed based on this version and the ``CPU`` parameter.
 If you are using cgroups version 2 hosts, after you upgrade the new VMs will use a base priority of ``100``.
 This may lead to inconsistent resource distribution between new and old VMs, it is recommend to reboot existing VMs to use the new values.
+- Now by default, the KVM driver executes  :ref:`multiple actions per host <kvm_multiple_actions>`.

 Distributed Edge Provisioning
 ================================================================================